 Since its inception in 2009, SummerDocs, a series of highly-anticipated documentary ﬁlms, has become one of the Hamptons International Film Festival’s signature events.
 Following each screening, the director and/or subject(s) of the ﬁlm participates in a lively and engaging Q&A with HIFF board member Alec Baldwin, who co-curates the series with HIFF Artistic Director David Nugent.

-Don’t miss your chance to be part of the conversation—past SummerDocs selections, such as The Cove, Searching for Sugar Man, and How to Survive a Plague have all gone on to receive Academy Award wins and nominations.
+Don’t miss your chance to be part of the conversation—past SummerDocs selections, such as Twenty Feet From Stardom, The Cove, Searching for Sugar Man, and How to Survive a Plague, have all gone on to receive Academy Award wins and nominations.

 Dates for 2014 are as follows: